Search: 138 results

 Verse ConceptsFoodFig treeGrainRaisinsSheepWeights And Measures, DryFigsOne HundredThe Number Two HundredDried FruitQuantities Of WineHasty ActionOther Volume Measures

-Then David took from her hand what she had brought for him, and he said to her, "Go up to your house in peace.
-See, I have listened to your voice, and I have {granted your request}."
+Then David took from her hand what she had brought to him.
+He said to her, "Go back to your home in peace.
+Be assured that I have listened to you and responded favorably."

 Verse ConceptsAcceptance, Of Gifts